 - License - shows the License status of this Service.

-Routing - one of the following connection modes.
+- Routing - one of the following connection modes.
 Peer to peer connections generally have better performance than proxy connections but may not work in all situations.
-The default "peer to peer with proxy failover" is the default and should work for most situations.
+"Peer to peer with proxy failover" is the default and should work for most situations.
 Connections which use UDP have to use peer to peer mode.
 Learn more about the differences here: Peer to Peer vs Proxy Connections.

 - Peer to peer with proxy failover - initially attempts a peer to peer connection.
 If that fails, uses proxy connection instead.

 - Peer to peer only (Please note if this is selected, connections will not be allowed via the Remote.It Portal app.remote.it and may not work in the mobile applications)